 The initiative was supported by other organisations and van Barneveld said: “One of the main reasons we are at Harlaw is to send out a partnership message on behalf of us, the Pentland Park Rangers, the police and Scottish Water and ourselves that bodies of water across Scotland rarely get above 14c.

-“It may be a nice warm day but when your body hits that cold water your body of water it can shuts down and that can make it extremely difficult for you to breath and to swim.
-Unfortunately that causes incidents and fatalities up in the reservoirs.”
+“It may be a nice warm day but, when your body hits that cold water, it can shut down and that can make it extremely difficult for you to breathe and to swim.
+Unfortunately, that causes incidents and fatalities in reservoirs.”

 Swimmers should also, he said, be aware of the advice from the Water Safety for Scotland and he added: “Make sure you understand what the safety information is and also make sure that other people know where they are.